w00fz/xdebug-osx/README.md

 * [Part 1: Multiple PHP Versions][tutorial-1]
 * [Part 2: MySQL, APC & More...][tutorial-2]

 >> This script is inspired by the great [sphp][sphp] script.
-Which I highly suggest to install if you need to switch easily between php versions
+Which I highly suggest to install if you need to switch easily between php versions.
+>> However since it's been quite inactive I am now running and maintaning my own implementation.
+You can get it from https://gist.github.com/w00fz/142b6b19750ea6979137b963df959d11

 ## Quick Installation